lakshparnami/auto-h/README.md

 We have tried our hand building a home automation service controlled both through Android and Voice.

 For voice we used the service JASPER.
-Files for just raspberry pi are listed here.
-This is in ongoinging stage.
+Files for both RASPBERRY PI (programming language : python) , ARDUINO (using arduino IDE) and JASPER are listed above.
-More to come.
+*ANDROID APK file coming soon*

 -Raspberry Pi 3 Model B v1.2
 -PHP version 5.6.3